SHXZTech/XunZhi3D/Documentation/Data_Structure.md

-# Data Structure of SiteSight
+# Data Structure of XunZhi3D
 ## Overview
-The SiteSight dataset is organized into a hierarchical file structure, primarily divided into three main categories: `cameras`, `depth`, and `confidence`.
+The XunZhi3D dataset is organized into a hierarchical file structure, primarily divided into three main categories: `cameras`, `depth`, and `confidence`.
 Each category contains a series of files named according to a its timestamp.
 ```
 ~/UUID/
 │